techsoft3d/ts3d-hc-clashmanager/README.md

 ```
 let sessionid = await clashmanager.createSessionFromData(scsblob);
 ```
-Those functions take either a fully qualifed path to an scs file or a binary blob containing the scs file data.
-After the new session has been created, the functions will return a sessionid, you can then pass to the client library.
-In this scenario, you should not call the initializeServer function mentiond above on the client, but instead pass the existing sessionid to the client library with the following function:
+The first function takes a fully qualifed path to an scs file while the second function takes a binary blob consisting of the scs file data as its parameter.
+After the new session has been created, the functions will return a session id, you can then pass to the client library.
+In this scenario, you should not call the initializeServer function mentiond above on the client, but instead pass the existing session id to the client library with the following function:
 ```
 myClashManager.initializeExistingServerSession("http://127.0.0.1:3000",sessionid);
 ```

-After a session is done, you have the option to close the session server-side by calling the following function, which will free up resources on the server.
-If you don't call this function, the session will be closed automatically (after a timeout), when the client disconnects (default: 60 seconds).
+After a session is done, you have the option to close the session server-side by calling the following function server-side, which will free up resources on the server.
+If you don't call this function, the session will be closed automatically (after a timeout), when the client disconnects (default: 60 seconds) or when the client requests to close the session.
 ```
 await clashmanager.endSession(sessionid);
 ```